Exayls/Gift/README.md

 ```
 # Xml
-the xml file should look like this where every tag is a new object to render:
+The Xml file should look like this where every tag is a new object to render:

 ```xml
 <VStack border="simple"  Size="-1,-1">